g2author/Causality/README.md

 by G2 Author

 ## Abstract
 This paper proposes that conservation of information be generalized into the dimension of time so that it includes not only the conservation of instantaneous information, but also conservation of the integral of all extant information, including predictability and postdictability,for any given moment in time.
 The author is calling this conserved integral *causality*.
-Satisfaction of this new dimension of conservation ensures that the physical universe is able to exist, and enforces changes upon quantum mechanics, and perhaps general relativity, which the author suspects will allow the unification of physics.
+Satisfaction of this new dimension of conservation ensures that the physical universe is able to exist, and forces changes upon quantum mechanics, and perhaps general relativity, which the author suspects will allow the unification of physics.

 ## This Preprint's Limitations
 The author of this paper is a retired electronics and software engineer, and their knowledge of general relativity and quantum mechanics is limited to fifty years of reading Scientific American and similar publications, which means that, in preprint form at least, this paper's standards of domain expertise and academic rigor will be unavoidably low.
 Please forward any instances of relevant priority to the author, who means well but just really doesn't know anything.